iluwatar/java-design-patterns/priority-queue/README.md

 }
 ```

-Here's the full example how we create an instance of `QueueManager` and process messages using
+Here's the full example of how we create an instance of `QueueManager` and process messages using
 `Worker`.

 ```java